How to Stencil Tile Coasters for Home Decor

 I chose Alphabet 5.
 It filled the round space and I loved the pretty floral design.
 The stencils from A Makers’ Studio have a depth you can’t get with vinyl stencils.

 This project is so easy.
-It took me all of 5 minutes to stencil all three tile coasters with the Alphabet 5 stencil.
+It took me five minutes to stencil all three tile coasters with the Alphabet 5 stencil.

 Here are the steps to applying any stencil: